Canada advanced to the World Junior Championships by defeating the Czech Republic

-Canada will play for gold in the IIHF World Junior Championship after losing 5-2 to the Czech Republic in the semi-finals on Friday.
+Canada will play for the junior ice hockey world championship gold after beating the Czech Republic 5-2 in the semi-finals on Friday.

 Kent Johnson scored a goal and provided two passes to the undefeated Canadians (6-0-0) and Logan Stankoven provided one each.
 Connor Bedard, Mason McTavish and Joshua Roy also scored, while Olen Zellweger added three assistants.

-Jan Mysak put the Czech Republic – a country commonly known as the Czech Republic – on the board in the middle of the third period and later added an assist to David Jiricek’s powerplay tally.
+Jan Mysak put the Czech Republic on the scoreboard midway through the third period and later added an assist to David Jiricek’s powerplay score.
 Jiri Kulich assisted in both goals.

 Dylan Garand stopped 31 of Canada’s 33 shots to win silver at the 2021 tournament.